Last updated on 2026-05-15

 Program Overview

-The Electrical, Instrumentation and Controls Technician program is designed for individuals who are enthusiastic about machines and the mechanics of production.
+The Electrical, Instrumentation and Controls Technician program is designed for individuals who are enthusiastic about machinery and the mechanics of production.
 Students will gain knowledge in repairing, maintaining, calibrating, adjusting, and installing industrial measuring and control equipment.
-This program also offers optional co-op placements, providing students with advanced training in writing specifications for required equipment, equipment purchasing, and quality testing.
-Graduates will be well-prepared to enter one of the fastest-growing job sectors in the tech industry today.
+This program also offers optional co-op placements, providing students with advanced training in writing specifications, equipment purchasing, and quality testing.
+Graduates will be well-prepared to enter one of the fastest-growing sectors in the tech industry today.

 Program Structure